uranc/locmea/README.md

 ## Authors

 locMEA is an open-source tool, written in Python and built on top of the frameworks mentioned as earlier.
-It is developed by **Cem Uran** - [uranc](https://github.com/uranc) of the University of Freiburg under the supervision of **Prof. Stefan Rotter**  - [Bernstein Center Freiburg](https://www.bcf.uni-freiburg.de/people/details/rotter)
+It is developed by **Cem Uran** - [uranc](https://github.com/uranc) of the University of Freiburg under the supervision of **Stefan Rotter**  - [Bernstein Center Freiburg](https://www.bcf.uni-freiburg.de/people/details/rotter)

 ## License